aileot/nvim-thyme/README.md

 > Optionally, you can manage your Fennel files under `lua/` instead of `fnl/`
 > directory.

-- ...and more features!

-And this project started from scratch.
+...and more features!
+So, this project started from scratch.

 ## ✔️ Requirements